 Duchman focuses primarily on Italian varieties like vermentino, sangiovese, and dolcetto.

 I was curious to try the wines because of my keen interest in all things Italian, even before I learned of their many awards.

-However, the moment I arrived and saw the impressive Tuscan-style building that serves as the tasting room, barrel room, and fermentation facility and the extensive lawn scattered with picnic tables and folks with blankets spread out under the trees, I was hooked.
+However, the moment I arrived and saw the impressive Tuscan-style building that serves as the tasting room, the extensive lawn scattered with picnic tables, and people spreading out their blankets under the trees, I was hooked.

-Duchman Family Winery has won numerous awards and even beat the Italians by winning a Gold medal for their 2018 Vermentino, an Italian white wine grape that grows well in Texas, at the San Francisco International Wine Competition.
-The aglianico is a red Italian wine with dark red fruit flavors and bold tannins that pairs well with food.
+Duchman Family Winery has won numerous awards and even beat the Italians by winning a Gold medal for their 2018 Vermentino at the San Francisco International Wine Competition.
+The Aglianico is a red Italian wine with dark-red fruit flavors and bold tannins that pairs well with food.
 In fact, Duchman is unique in offering a number of food options — many are made fresh on site.

 You can order handmade pizzas, cheese, and charcuterie along with picnic boxes that include things like Pimento cheese, pasta salad, or mozzarella sandwiches.

-Duchman is open seven days a week and until 8 p.m. on Fridays and Saturdays, making it a great place for date night.
-Once a month there is a movie on the lawn.
+Duchman is open 7 days a week and until 8 p.m. on Fridays and Saturdays, making it a great place for date night.
+They regularly offer music, trivia, and game nights, and in October, they host movie nights on the lawn.

 One of the most unique tasting experiences I’ve had recently was with winemaker Regan Sivadon in a treehouse overlooking the vineyards at Sandy Road.
 Not only is Regan making great wine — that treehouse experience is a winner!